SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/create.md

 It supports scenarios such as sending reminders, excluding those already added, or preventing specific customers from receiving general mass emails.

 ## <a id="add-step"/>Add step

+The drag-and-drop flow designer, where you build the flow.

 When you open the **Steps** tab for the first time, you will see something like this: